ToluGIT/DLP-AWS-lambda/README.md

 ![4](https://github.com/user-attachments/assets/f3ac3b16-56bb-431a-a82b-edd11d0d827e)

-Take note of the ARN for the SNS subscription, we will make reference to it later on.
+Please take note of the ARN for the SNS subscription; we will refer to it later.

 ## Step 5 - Configure Lambda